 Involves MSU students locally and globally

-The Center for Service-Learning and Civic Engagement registers students in over 20,000 placements a year, engaging them with market research, communication planning, adult literacy tutoring, and other forms of community service.
+The Center for Community Engaged Learning registers students in over 30,000 placements a year, engaging them with market research, communication planning, adult literacy tutoring, and other forms of community service.

 Advocates for community engagement